Prompt Engineering Guide

 What Are Self-Verification Prompting Results?

-• Self-verification improves the performance of prior methods in all datasets.
+• Self-Verification improves the performance of prior methods in all datasets.
 It also achieves the new state-of-the-art (SOTA) performance in 6 of the 8 datasets.

-• Even high-performing forward reasoning models like InstructGPT improve by an average of 2.33% when using self-verification implying models with strong forward reasoning capabilities also benefit from the self-verification mechanism.
+• Even high-performing forward reasoning models like InstructGPT improve by an average of 2.33% when using Self-Verification implying models with strong forward reasoning capabilities also benefit from the Self-Verification mechanism.

-• Self-verification technique can effectively improve the accuracy of commonsense reasoning models.
+• Self-Verification technique can effectively improve the accuracy of commonsense reasoning models.

-Impact of the verification stage in accuracy3
+Impact of the verification stage in accuracy

 Limitations of Self-Verification Prompting

-• The effectiveness of self-verification relies on the ability of the model to generate the correct answer as one of the candidate answers.
+• The effectiveness of Self-Verification relies on the ability of the model to generate the correct answer as one of the candidate answers.
 As such, smaller language models may not benefit from this technique.

 • The method requires generating multiple candidate inference chains.
 This increases the computational cost for inference.